invasiveBias/invasiveBias/README.md

 - 👋 Hi, I’m @invasiveBias
-- 👀 I’m interested in Data Science/Machine Learning
+- 👀 I’m interested in Python Software dev and also Data Science/Machine Learning
 - 🌱 I’m currently learning about Neural Networks
-- 💞️ I’m looking to collaborate on python based Data science projects
+- 💞️ I’m looking to collaborate on python based Software dev & Data science projects
 - 📫 How to reach me www.linkedin.com/in/uche-otakpor-16ba64243

 <!---